Redcliffe (WA)

 Redcliffe was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Redcliffe has a high level of cultural diversity, with 26.5% of its population speaking a language other than English at home and 38.7% born overseas.
-Christianity is the main religion in Redcliffe, making up 46.4% of people there.
-However, Islam is overrepresented compared to Greater Perth, comprising 6.0% of Redcliffe's population versus 6.6%.
+Redcliffe has a significant cultural diversity, with 26.5% of its population speaking a language other than English at home and 38.7% born overseas.
+Christianity is the dominant religion in Redcliffe, accounting for 46.4% of the population.
+However, Islam is overrepresented compared to Greater Perth, comprising 6.0% versus 3.2%.

 Frequently Asked Questions - Diversity